-Graduate School USA instructor Drummond Kahn delivers in-person PITI-VITI training in Guam to participants from Guam, CNMI and Palau (December, 2021)
+Graduate School USA instructor Drummond Kahn delivers in-person PITI-VITI training

 Five important issues have surfaced over time as cross-cutting, fundamental, and relevant-both for DOI-OIA in fulfilling important components of its mission, and for each of the insular areas in fulfilling their commitments to good governance.
 Over time, the breadth and depth of GSUSA's activities to support DOI-OIA's mission have broadened and deepened, as described in the list below.